corlou/finalAssignmentWebTech/README.md

 W3schools 2019 “Scroll to Top Button” from <a href="https://www.w3schools.com/howto/howto_js_scroll_to_top.asp">
 Date accessed 15th May 2019

-Unknown, 2019 “5dogs_1” from <a href="https://www.zomato.com/brisbane/5-dogs-gourmet-hot-dogs-fortitude-valley"> Date accessed 20 May 2019

 Unknown, 2019 “5dogs_2” from <a href="http://www.5dogs.com.au/"> Date accessed 20 May 2019